sweichwald/tidybench/README.md

 which came in first in 18 and close second in 13 out of the 34 competition categories in the [Causality 4 Climate competition](https://causeme.uv.es/neurips2019/) at the Conference on Neural Information Processing Systems 2019 (NeurIPS).
 For details on the competition tasks and the outcomes you may watch the [recording of the NeurIPS session](https://slideslive.com/38922052/competition-track-day-21) or consult [the result slides](https://causeme.uv.es/neurips2019/static/img/Runge_NeurIPS_compressed.pdf).

+More details can be found in [this preprint](http://arxiv.org/abs/2002.09573) and the respective well-documented code files.

 Feel free to use our algorithms (AGPL-3.0 license).
 In fact, we encourage their use as baseline benchmarks and guidance of future algorithmic and methodological developments for structure learning from time series.
+We kindly ask you to cite above mentioned preprint in case you find our code useful.

 *Note*: We are currently still in the progress of migrating and polishing the algorithms `QRBS` and `SELVAR` from their original versions that we used in the competition to a standalone version in this repository.

 ## What you get